isc-projects/kea/doc/sphinx/arm/hooks-subnet-cmds.rst

 :isccmd:`subnet4-delta-add`.
 The commands described in :ref:`hooks-host-cmds` should be used to update, remove, and modify static reservations.

 The command uses keys to identify the respective object.
-The keys can not be updated.
+The keys cannot be updated.
 Objects must first be deleted in order to add other objects with conflicting keys.
-The address pools are identified by the 'pool' parameter, the options are identified by the 'name' or 'code', and 'space' parameters.
+The address pools are identified by the `pool` parameter; the options are identified by the `name` or `code`, and `space` parameters.

 ::